ingambe/End2End-Job-Shop-Scheduling-CP/README.md

 pip install -r requirements.txt
 ```

+**Alternatively, you can build a docker container using the docker file at the root of the repository**

 ## Training the Reinforcement Learning Agent

 The `main.py` script allows training the agent from scratch: